-Maryland was the first state to regulate paid entry DFS contests in 2012.
+Maryland was the first to regulate paid entry DFS contests in 2012.
 The law considered these contests not to be a form of gambling.
 Although there was discussion that the law should only apply to season-long fantasy contests and not DFS, many operators have been legally operating in the state for ten years with no licensing fees.
 HB940 provided further clarification, and the state legislature explicitly legalized daily fantasy sports contests in Maryland as well.

-⭐ MD Legal Gambling Age
+⭐ Maryland Legal Gambling Age